ktaylor63/southeast/site/content/wildlife/plants/seabeach-amaranth.md

     - 'Seabeach Amaranth'
     - 'South Carolina'
     - Virginia
-updated: 'March 7th, 2018'
+updated: 'August 23rd, 2018'
 ---

 - **Taxon:** [Plant](/wildlife/plants)
 - **Range:** [South Carolina](/south-carolina), [North Carolina](/north-carolina), [Virginia](/tags/virginia), [Maryland](/tags/virginia), [New Jersey](/tags/new-jersey), [New York](/tags/new-york), [Rhode Island](/tags/rhode-island) (historic) and [Massachusetts](/massachusetts) (recently reintroduced).
 - **Status:** Threatened; listed April 7, 1993

 Seabeach amaranth is an annual plant found along Atlantic Coast barrier beaches.
 Originally known from Massachusetts to South Carolina, it has not been observed north of Long Island, New York, in many years until [a reintroduction to Nantucket Island and Monomoy National Wildlife Refuge on Cape Cod, Massachusetts in 2017](/articles/from-massachusetts-to-south-carolina-recovering-seabeach-amaranth/).
 Based on a rangewide decline of the species, it was listed as threatened on April 7, 1993.

 {{< scroller-list tag="Seabeach Amaranth" section="news" >}}
 {{< scroller-list tag="Seabeach Amaranth" section="articles" >}}
+{{< scroller-list tag="Seabeach Amaranth" section="podcasts" >}}

 ## Appearance

 Seabeach amaranth has stems that are fleshy and pinkish-red or red, with small rounded leaves that are 0.5 – 1 inch (in) (1.3 - 2.5 centimeters; cm) in diameter.
 The leaves, with indented veins, are clustered toward the tip of the stem and have a small notch at the rounded tip.
 Flowers and fruits are relatively inconspicuous, borne in clusters along the stems.
 Germination occurs over a relatively long period of time, generally from April to July.
 Upon germination, the species forms a small unbranched sprig, but soon begins to branch profusely into a clump.
 This clump often reaches 30 cm in diameter and consists of five to 20 branches.
 Occasionally, a plant may grow as large as a meter or more across.